UNIT OPENING HOURS

 01382 660111 Ninewells main switchboard

-Out of hours: 07774 694765 Mobile for emergency use – if there is no reply contact the hospital switchboard on 01382 660111 and ask them to contact Dr Kay or Dr Kini for you.
+Out of hours: 07774 694765 Mobile for emergency use – if there is no reply contact the hospital switchboard on 01382 660111 and ask them to contact Dr Kay, Dr Kini, Dr Martins da Silva, Dr Ramalingam or the duty Gynae.
+Registrar for you.

 Folic Acid.
 There is very real evidence that the incidence of abnormalities of the brain and spine of a baby are greatly reduced if patients are taking Folic Acid at the time of conception and thereafter.
 Please have a word with your own doctor about this, or you can buy appropriate supplements at any chemist.
 Please start to take these supplements at any time prior to treatment.